 The recipient of the award must meet the following criteria:

 - The DIP recipient must reside in and be a native from a country outside of the US and Canada.

-- Significantly impacts the field of sport and exercise psychology.
-The DIP recipient must have made significant contributions to the scientific body of knowledge in sport and exercise psychology as evidenced by a distinguished record of publications and/or by exceptional quality and innovation in delivering services to the public.
-However, this does not mean that their job or primary interest is in sport and exercise psychology, but rather that their work impacts the field of sport and exercise psychology.
+- Significantly impacts the field of sport and performance psychology.
+The DIP recipient must have made significant contributions to the scientific body of knowledge in sport and performance psychology as evidenced by a distinguished record of publications and/or by exceptional quality and innovation in delivering services to the public.
+However, this does not mean that their job or primary interest is in sport and performance psychology, but rather that their work impacts the field of sport and exercise psychology.
 For example, an eminent psychology theoretician or renowned clinical practitioner could become an AASP DIP.

 - Received approval from the AASP Executive Board following selection by the International Relations Committee.